 - Unlimited “other” savings potential – if you stay home, you have the time to clean your own house instead of hiring help, coupon, cook and plan your own meals, and the time to think ahead and prepare for travel, family time, etc.

 Since I believe that saving money is a side-hustle in itself, I want to share with you a few ideas about how to start saving.
-The following pages include a list of ways you can start adjusting your lifestyle to make your side hustles count.
+The following paragraphs include a list of ways you can start adjusting your lifestyle to make your side hustles count.

 Money Saving Tips That Will Help You Afford To Stay Home